Extending torsors over regular models of curves: A finiteness criterion for

 The main step in generalizing Chiodo's result is the following:

-\begin{prop} Let $r>1$ be an integer.
+\begin{thm} Let $r>1$ be an integer.
 The group scheme $\mathcal{J}[r]$ is finite and flat if and only if the curve $C$ has semistable reduction and the dual graph $\Gamma$ of its special fiber satisfies the condition